hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 3. Able to participate in signing with the active roster.
 (Private shares are decryptable with current `tssEncryptionKey`.)

-A health metric should be created that indicates the number of active shares available for signing.
+A health metric should be created that indicates the number of active shares available for signing from each node.
 Nodes which are offline or have bad status in the above health metric should not have their shares counted towards the available active shares for signing.
 A warning should be generated if the number of active shares drops close to the aggregation threshold required to create a ledger signature.
 A critical error should be generated if the number of available shares drops below the aggregation threshold.
-For this metric each node submits its model of the number of available shares on the network.

 ### Performance